Bel Canto (opera)

 Bel Canto is an opera by Peruvian composer Jimmy López.
 Based on the 2001 novel of the same name by Ann Patchett, the work uses a libretto by Pulitzer Prize-winning playwright Nilo Cruz.
 The libretto is sung in Spanish, English, Japanese, Russian, German, French, Latin, Italian, and Quechua.
 It was commissioned by the Lyric Opera of Chicago as part of the Renée Fleming initiative.
-Sir Andrew Davis conducted, and director Kevin Newbury staged the work.
+Sir Andrew Davis conducted the 2015 premiere, and director Kevin Newbury staged the work.
 The cast included Danielle de Niese as Roxane Coss, J’Nai Bridges as Carmen, Jeongcheol Cha as Hosokawa, and Andrew Stenson as Gen.

 Performance history

 Pre-production

 The opera underwent several revisions and rewrites as a result of numerous work sessions between composer Jimmy López, librettist Nilo Cruz, director Kevin Newbury, conductor Sir Andrew Davis, and creative consultant Renée Fleming.
 A workshop took place on July 8–11, 2014 where four out of a total of six scenes were rehearsed with members of The Patrick G. and Shirley W. Ryan Opera Center.
 A select group of donors and members of the press were invited to attend the last day of the workshop on July 11, 2014.
 The creative team (this time with soprano Danielle de Niese, bass-baritone Jeongcheol Cha, and pianist Adam Nielsen) met for a final work session and workshop on December 7–9, 2014 at Opera America's National Opera Center.
 The tech rehearsals took place on the week of July 20, 2015 and the Lyric Opera Chorus began rehearsals in late July under the supervision of chorus master Michael Black.